An appointment is required for all tests. Please call Testing Services at 501.569.3198 to reserve a date and time.

 - The International Baccalaureate (IB)Â program from the International Baccalaureate Organization.

 Has my score report been evaluated and credits posted?

 You may refer to your UALR Boss account to view your earned credits.
 You will need your UALR “T” number (ID) and pin number to access Boss.

 Credit by Exam, Your GPA, and Your Academic Records

-Credit obtained through examination is recorded as approved hours on the official permanent record without grade or grade points after the studentÂ is enrolled at UALR. Â In other words, credit by exam does not affect your grade point average, and you must be attending courses in order for credits to be posted.
+Credit obtained through examination is recorded as approved hours on the official permanent record without grade or grade points after the studentÂ is enrolled at UALR. Â In other words, credit by exam does not affect your grade point average.

 There is no limit on the number of hours you may earn through credit by exam.
 Schedules for the examinations vary.
 It is important that registration deadlines and score reporting dates for eachÂ program be carefully observed.